 Where I Stayed: Ibis Style Bangkok Silom Hotel

-Staying in Ibis Style Bangkok Silom Hotel puts you steps away from some of Bangkok’s best nightlife — lively bars, neon-lit streets, and endless places to unwind after dark.
-By day, you’re surrounded by flavorful street food stalls and just a short walk from Lumpini Park, the perfect spot to escape the city buzz.
-It’s an ideal area for travelers who want convenience, great food, and easy access to Bangkok’s energetic night scene.
+Staying at ibis Styles Bangkok Silom puts you just steps away from some of Bangkok’s best nightlife — lively bars, neon-lit streets, and endless places to unwind after dark.
+By day, you’ll find flavorful street food stalls nearby, while Lumphini Park is only a short walk away if you want a break from the city buzz.

-👉 Planning to explore Bangkok downtown and nearby areas?
-Book your stay in Silom for the perfect base.
+👉 Planning to explore downtown Bangkok and nearby areas?
+Silom makes a perfect base for your trip.

 🔗Helpful Links